Everything you need to know about September rail strikes

 Great Northern: “An amended timetable with fewer services will run.
 Services will be busier than usual, especially in peak hours.
 It’s likely you will need to queue and you may not be able to board your chosen service.
 You should allow extra time for your journey.”

-Greater Anglia: On the Aslef strike day, there may be no services.
+Greater Anglia: On the Aslef strike day, a limited service will run linking London Liverpool Street with Norwich, Ipswich, Colchester; Cambridge; Southend Victoria; and Stansted airport.
+First trains of the day will start later, and the last trains will finish earlier than usual.

 On the RMT strike day: “Most routes will have a normal or near-normal service between 7am and 11pm.”
-This includes the London Liverpool Street-Colchester-Ipswich-Norwich line, as well as links to and from Stansted airport.
+But some branch lines will be closed.

 The Underground, the London Overground and the Elizabeth Line are unaffected by the planned industrial action.
 But some routes that offer alternatives to rail services hit by industrial action, such as in south London, may be busier than normal.